Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 At almost every other spot in the food hall, you can quickly order and pay at a self-service kiosk.
 Egghead is the exception.
 You have to order with a cashier.

-This was frustrating.
+I found this frustrating, but luckily, there were only a couple of people in line.
 While the rest of the food hall had no lines to order, the ordering process at Egghead created a bottleneck.
-It slowed everything down and forced everyone to stand in a single line just to place an order.
+It slowed everything down and forced everyone to stand in a single line to place an order.

 Open kitchen